vrick6749/RederyckVazquez_T2A2/README.md

 The application also makes use of postgresql which is a relational database management system, allowing for the creation, deletion, editing and segregation of data for a specified database.

+In order to render the view HTML, CSS, SCSS and embeded ruby were utilized.
+SCSS along with CSS permits a way to beautify the application.
+It also allows the application to be standardised where it will be responsive to accodring its current viewport.
+Slight effects incorporated

 ##### 2. List and describe any 3rd party services.
 * Precisely explains and shows understanding of the different high-level components of the app